Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

-The Sony WH1000XM4 are impressive for commuting and travel.
+The Sony WH1000XM4 are great for commuting and travel.
 While they aren't the most portable headphones, their hard carrying case helps protect them while you're on the go.
 They have over 37 hours of continuous battery life, and you can comfortably wear them for long listening sessions without much fatigue.
 Also, their ANC can block out bass-heavy sounds like the rumble of engines as well as mid-range sounds like commute chatter, meaning you can enjoy your music without distraction.

 Pros